Miryeong1235/COMM2216-user-guide/docs/extract_data_with_select_statements.md

 ## Overview
 In this section, you will extract data with SELECT statements.
 A SELECT statement is a SQL query used to extract information from tables.
-With SELECT statements, you can do the followings.
+With SELECT statements, you can do the following:

 - filter data with certain conditions
 - sort data by certain attributes